-Department's name What do they see as main benefits, Implementation/Compliance costs and risks?
-Do they support or oppose the proposal?
-What amendments do they propose?
-Have these amendments been incorporated in your proposal?
-If yes, under which section? - Advised that there should be consistency in the use of the word "Child" or "Person under the Age of 18 years" Accepted Clause 2 - The word "child" was adopted and used throughout the body of the Bill - The term "Law Enforcement Officer" should be defined and clarified on who should enforce the law, as it creates ambiguity during enforcement, also taking into consideration the different scope of practices across various occupations. - Clause 17 It will be difficult to enforce the law in individual homes.
+Department's name What do they see as Do they What amendments do they propose?
+Have these amendments been Department's name main benefits, , what amenuments do they propose! support or incorporated in your proposal?
+If yes, Implementation/ oppose the under which section?
+Compliance costs and proposal? risks? - Advised that there should be consistency Accepted in the use of the word "Child" or "Person under the Age of 18 years" Clause 2 - The word "child" was adopted and used throughout the body of the Bill - The term "Law Enforcement Officer" Accepted should be defined and clarified on who should enforce the law, as it creates - Clause 17 ambiguity during enforcement, also taking into consideration the different scope of practices across various occupations. - It will be difficult to enforce the law in Accepted individual homes.
 Therefore, obtaining a warrant will be required and to prove this in court.
 Clause kept mainly because it protects the constitutional rights of workers.
 SOUTH AFRICAN REVENUE SERVICE (SARS) Support - The reference to "tax stamps" in clause 4(2)(e) of the Bill is outdated and should be replaced with the term "fiscal identification markings" Accepted - Amendments were made accordingly.

-Department's name What do they see as main benefits, Implementation/Compliance costs and risks?
+Department's name What do they see as main benefits, Implementation/ Compliance costs and risks?
 Do they support or oppose the proposal?
 What amendments do they propose?
 Have these amendments been incorporated in your proposal?
 If yes, under which section? - There should be a correlation between the clauses that may be similar in the Tobacco and the SARS pieces of legislation.
 That is the clauses related to the quantity or weight; type, size, and shape; the amount of any substance or ingredient that may be contained into a product or its emissions; and design features and composition of products - Similar clauses referred to were aligned accordingly In addition, the Minister may prescribe the number of cigarettes in a pack.
 All tobacco products must be sold in plain packaging with graphic health warnings/pictorials - There is a loophole wherein manufactures and importers do not declare correct information regarding the country of origin and the value of products - Clause 10 The Minister may request information.
 NATIONAL TREASURY The benefits of the Bill are that regulation and taxation of novel products will be enabled.
 Support - Concerned about online sales that sometimes does not abide by the law - This will be addressed by GCIS